Adipose-derived stem cell therapy | Lipoaspirate Prolotherapy | Fat Stem Cells

 In cultured adipose-derived mesenchymal stem cell treatment, the fat cells are cultured and grown outside the body.
 In research from the University of Pittsburgh the doctors found: “the use of cultured cells allows researchers to isolate and better characterize the desired cell type; however, economic and regulatory issues favor minimal manipulation procedures in the clinical practice.”
 3 Other research suggests the opposite that culturing cells and the number of stem cells injected are a major focal point of the treatment.

 In some instances of joint disease, doctors find that they want to expand the number of stem cells to create an accelerated healing environment.
 There is research to support this.
 There is also research to support that same day – non-cultured stem cell injections are just as effective and more importantly to the patient, provides a more simplified, less expensive, yet effective treatment.

 - This again was pointed out above in the research from the Italian research team. “. . . several aspects favor the use of freshly harvested adipose-derived mesenchymal stem cell instead of expanded adipose-derived mesenchymal stem cell.”2

 - In 2009 Dutch researchers found that the adipose fat stem cells found in stromal vascular fraction cells of the knee’s infrapatellar fat pad showed similar favorable characteristics as cultured adipose stem cells, and chondrogenic differentiation (cartilage regeneration) even appears to be slightly better.

-Due to the current regulatory environment, culture expanded stem cells are considered to be a pharmaceutical product and require governmental clearance and approval.
-Autologous adipose SVF injection, on the other hand, is considered to be a medical procedure, and thus allowed in many parts of the world.
+Due to the current regulatory environment, culture-expanded stem cells are considered to be a pharmaceutical product and require governmental clearance and approval.

 Research examines the beneficial effects of Platelet Rich Plasma on adipose-derived mesenchymal stem cells.